-Thirlmere Lakes National Park is situated on 627 hectares and is 105 kilometres south of Sydney and 10 kilometres from Picton.
+Thirlmere Lakes National Park is situated on 627 hectares, is 105 kilometres south of Sydney and 10 kilometres from Picton.

-Part of the Greater Blue Mountains World Heritage Area, this park''s five reed-fringed freshwater lakes, abundant with waterbirds and surrounded by quiet patches of forest, are among the last undisturbed lake systems near Sydney and have enormous scientific value.
+Part of the Greater Blue Mountains World Heritage Area, this park's five reed-fringed freshwater lakes, surrounded by quiet patches of forest, are among the last undisturbed lake systems near Sydney and have enormous scientific value.

 BBQ Facilities, Car park, Guide, Picnic Area

 Animal Viewing, Birdwatching, Bushwalking, Canoeing, Kayaking, Self-Guided, Swimming